 Most of us know intuitively that, when we're in a positive frame of mind, we work better that day.
 However, we may not appreciate that, when we're happy, we also become more effective in the longer term.
 This forms the basis of Broaden and Build Theory.

 In this article, we'll explore this theory, and we'll look at how you can use the ideas behind it to help your people be happier and more effective.

-The theory says that the positive emotions we experience do much more than cause us happiness, joy, and contentment in the moments we experience them.
+The theory says that positive emotions do much more than cause us happiness, joy, and contentment in the moments we experience them.
 They also broaden behaviors ("thought-action repertoires"), such as awareness, play, discovery, and curiosity.
-The more positive emotions we experience, the wider the range of thought-action repertoires we have – in other words, the happier we are, and the more flexible and creative we are in the way that we work.
+The more positive emotions we experience, the wider the range of thought-action repertoires we have – in other words, the happier we are, the more flexible and creative we are in the way that we work.

 (Think about it this way – if someone is being chased by a tiger, he'd better be very focused on survival: it could be disastrous to waste "energy" on play, discovery, or curiosity!
-By contrast, an industrial designer who's worried about her job is unlikely to come up with daring, innovative, award-winning designs – she's focused on safety and survival, and not much else.)
+By contrast, a designer who's worried about her job is unlikely to come up with daring, innovative, award-winning designs – she's focused on safety and survival, and not much else.)

 Over time, when we're happy, our broadened behaviors help us build rich work-related knowledge, skills and abilities (also called "personal, physical, intellectual, social, and psychological resources.")

-These resources last much longer than the initial positive emotions that led to their creation, and contribute significantly to our long-term well-being and success.
+These resources last much longer than the initial positive emotions that led to their creation, and they contribute significantly to our long-term well-being and success.
 These broadened resources also help us cope with stress, and unhappy emotions or situations – essentially, we have stronger skills, and these help us deal better with difficult situations.